 Meditation increases left-sided, frontal human brain activity, an area of serotonin levels associated with positive mood.
-Oddly enough, this increase in left-brain activity can also be linked with improvements in body’s defence mechanism activity.
-And the more an individual practise meditation, the greater your immune function might be.
+Oddly enough, this increase in left-brain activity can also be linked with improvements in body’s defense mechanism activity.
+And the more an individual practice meditation, the greater your immune function might be.

 Studies have shown that long-term meditators include increased volumes of grey matter from the right orbito-frontal cortex and hippocampus regions of their brain which are responsible for regulating emotion.
 Similar changes are also found in non-meditators who accomplished an eight-week course in mindfulness education.

 So even a limited stint of meditation has got the potential to change the structure from the brain.

 The cortex in the human brain usually thins as we age – a variety of atrophy related to dementia.
 Intriguingly, a poor meditated around an hour every day for six years display improved cortical thickness.
 Older meditators also show reduced age-related decline in cortical thickness when compared to non-meditators of the same era.

 Meditation may increase longevity by protecting serotonin levels and heart from the harmful effects of stress.
 One study reported that meditation and yoga help to prevent cellular damage caused through chronic psychological stress.
 It provides even been suggested that yoga may slow cellular aging.

 The causes and effects of emotional experience exist over the body and the brain, and therefore they are deeply linked to be able to physical and psychological stress.

 Deep breathing enhances positive emotions and disposition, and appears to make people less liable to the stresses and upsets of existence.
 Research shows that meditators usually are better at regulating immediate responses to negative stimuli and still have reduced activity in the amygdala – a part implicated in response to danger.
 These findings reflect greater emotional resilience among meditators along with less psychological distress and nervousness.